cube5-ai/probtp-poc-app/backend/README.md

 - **Testing:** `uv run pytest`
 - **Pre-commit hooks:** `uv run pre-commit install`

+### Database Access (Cloud SQL Proxy)

+The repository no longer ships with a local SQLite file.
+To work against the managed PostgreSQL instance from your machine:

+1. Install the Cloud SQL Auth Proxy and authenticate with the same project as the instance (`probtp-poc-prod`).
+2. Start the proxy: `cloud-sql-proxy --port 5433 probtp-poc-prod:europe-west9:probtp-poc-db-prod`
+3. Copy `backend/.env.example` to `backend/.env` (or update your existing file) and set `DATABASE_URL=postgresql://<user>:<password>@127.0.0.1:5433/probtp-poc_prod`.

+With the proxy running, `uvicorn` and the helper script `uv run python test_db_connection.py` will both connect to Cloud SQL.

 ### Project Structure

 - `app/` - Main application code